FranchuFranchu/inet-types/EXPLANATION.md

 A(::(~(a0)) ::(~(a1)) ::(~(a2)) ... ::(~(an))) = B(::(~(b0)) ::(~(b1)) ::(~(b2)) ... ::(~(bm)))
 ```

-This uses the `~` agent, which inverts the cells it interacts with, and commutes through auxiliary ports.
+This uses the `~` agent, which turns cells it interacts with into the respective cocells, and commutes through auxiliary ports.

 For example, let's type-check `Foo ~ Bar`: